cs315-s22/cs315-s22.github.io/_assignments/project04.md

 1. In lecture and lab, we will:
     1. illustrate how to decode machine code and execute the operations specified
     1. illustrate a direct-mapped cache and describe the data structures and algorithms required for a set-associative cache
-1. In-class coding will be pushed to Github.
-You will provide the rest of the code yourself
 1. We will provide autograder test cases for the emulation targets

 ## Grading Rubric
-**Automated testing**
-80 pts: Automated tests
+1. 80 pts: Automated tests

-**Interactive grading**
-10 pts: code walkthrough, including, but not limited to, your implementation of dynamic analysis and the instruction cache.
+1. 10 pts: Interactive Grading, including, but not limited to, your implementation of dynamic analysis and the instruction cache.

-**Coding Style**
-10 pts: Clean repo, consistent naming and indentation, no dead code, no unnecessarily complex code
+1. 10 pts: Clean repo, consistent naming and indentation, no dead code, no unnecessarily complex code